 Learning the command line is essential for a professional data analyst or data scientist.
 The lack of a graphical user interface (GUI) may make the command line intimidating, but it also makes it faster than other approaches for many tasks.
 That’s why it’s a critical part of many efficient data science workflows.

-In our Introduction To The Command Line mission, you will learn why using the command line, also called the terminal, is important, and start learning to execute commands in the terminal on UNIX machines to interact with your computer.
+In our Introduction To The Command Line lesson, you will learn why using the command line, also called the terminal, is important, and start learning to execute commands in the terminal on UNIX machines to interact with your computer.

 You will also learn the structure of the command line and how it is set up as you dig into common data science command-line tasks like checking for text differences between files using the

 diff command, finding the current date using the

 date command, and viewing a list of commands already run using the

 Along the way, you’ll discover the similarities and differences between the command line interface and the graphical user interface.